cinle04/cinle04-worksheet-J7/worksheet-J7.md

 3. What is the purpose of the transport layer in the TCP/IP protocol?
 What do you, as a client, need to specify in this protocol?

     **The purpose of the transport layer is to provide an abstraction for the process of sending and receiving data, to appear as if they are communicating directly with each other.
-It can also provide a mechanism, called ports, to differientiate communication destined for one process versus another.**
+It can also provide a mechanism, called ports, to differientiate communication destined for one process versus another.
+So, these ports need to be specified.**

 4. What is the difference between SMTP and HTTP?